Mathématique: Chapter 40

 “Who the hell are you, anyway, Jackson?”
 Young asked.

-“Sorry,” Jackson said.
-“Sorry.
-It’s been a difficult week, and you’re such a vault of practical laconicism, I can’t help myself.
-You remind me of Jack sometimes.”
+“Sorry,” Jackson said, “sorry.
+It’s been a difficult week, and you’re such a vault of practical laconicism, I can’t help myself.”

-“See—look at you.
+“See?
+Look at you.
 You’re perfect,” Jackson said.
 “Don’t think I don’t notice.
 Don’t think Jack hasn’t either.
-Regarding the balcony though, Teal’c wasn’t actually there.
-It was Jack.
-Weird light, pleasure palace, depression, cardiac arrest, long story.
-Again, for a time with better beer.
 But you’re dodging my question.”

 “You make them a little hard to find,” Young said.

-“I’m not sure which was worse,” Young said, looking at the table, “before he knew what we’d done to him, or the moment he figured it out.”
+Young stared at the pitted wood of the table.
+“I’m not sure which was worse,” he said, “before he knew what we’d done to him, or the moment he figured it out.”

 Jackson nodded.

-“There was a window,” Young said, feeling the echo of strain in his back, remembering the cool press of Lam’s hands over his own, “of maybe about two minutes where—“ he stopped.
+“There was a window,” Young continued, feeling the echo of strain in his back, remembering the cool press of Lam’s hands over his own, “of maybe about two minutes where—” he trailed off.

-Jackson said nothing.
-The momentum of his silence pulled Young forward.
+The momentum of Jackson’s silence pulled Young forward.

-“Two minutes where he understood that something was happening, that Carter was doing something, that we were all, all of us, doing something, but he wasn’t quite getting what it was.
-He just wanted that thing off his head.
+“—where he understood something was happening.
+That Bill Lee was doing something, that we were all doing something, but he didn’t understand what it was.
+He just wanted the tech off his head.
 And we stopped him.
 Physically stopped him.”

 “How does he seem?”
 Jackson asked.
 “Normal?”